Turning the Corner: Patient-Focused Drug Development for Hyperhidrosis

 PFDD events, like this one, have the power to transform the care and understanding of a medical condition and inform assessment of benefit-risk.
 They illuminate the context in which decisions that affect your life are made.
 To make the progress you want and need, you need to be part of the process.

-Wherever you live, this meeting may impact you.
+Wherever you live, the PFDD may impact you.
 The innovations and standards set in the U.S. can have ripple effects for hyperhidrosis awareness, treatment, and regulation around the world.

 Your voices are the ones that pharmaceutical industry and regulators need to hear.

 - Be heard.
-Open comment period begins 1pm EST November 13th, 2017.
+Open comment period ends Jan.
+13, 2018.
 Send your comments with the subject line “PFDD Comments."

 Guess what?
-Not only will the milestone PFDD happen this November, the month is also the first annual Hyperhidrosis Awareness Month!
-Watch IHhS on Facebook and Twitter and watch your email for more information about how to participate.
+Not only did the milestone PFDD take place on November 13, but November, 2017 was also designated the first annual Hyperhidrosis Awareness Month!
+See what's next, watch IHhS on Facebook and Twitter and in your email for the latest.

-IHhS is also grateful for the crucial contributions from Dermira and private individuals that are making Hyperhidrosis Awareness Month possible.
+IHhS is also grateful for the crucial contributions from Dermira and private individuals for making Hyperhidrosis Awareness Month possible.